wardi/jsonsquared/details.md

   body.

 * Straight double-quotes (`"`) within the string body *do not* need to be escaped with a backslash.
-This means means that backslash (`\`) is the only character that needs escaping when converting a [normal string](#normal-strings) to a JSON string.
+This means means that backslash (`\`) is the only character that needs escaping when converting a [normal string](#normal-strings) to a quoted string.

-  Straight double-quotes in the string body that are not already escaped by a backslash will be escaped automatically before parsing.
+  Straight double-quotes in the string body that are not already escaped by a backslash will be escaped automatically before being parsed as a JSON string.

 * Real newline characters may be included in the string body.
 Newlines for just for formatting in the spreadsheet may be backslash-escaped.